GM Corporate Giving Grants: STEM Education, Vehicle and Road Safety, Community Development

 Funding uses: Applied Project / Program, Education / Outreach

 Location of project: Argentina; Australia; Austria; Brazil; Canada; Chile; China; Colombia; Ecuador; Egypt; France; Germany; Hungary; India; Kazakhstan; Kenya; Korea, Republic of; Mexico; Poland; South Africa; Spain; Thailand; Turkey; Ukraine; Uzbekistan; Venezuela, Bolivarian Republic of; Vietnam; Counties in Indiana: Grant County; Howard County; Huntington County; Lawrence County; Wyandotte County, Kansas; Warren County, Kentucky; Counties in Maryland: Baltimore County; Baltimore city; Counties in Michigan: Bay County; Clinton County; Eaton County; Genesee County; Ingham County; Kent County; Macomb County; Oakland County; Saginaw County; Wayne County; St. Charles County, Missouri; Counties in New York: Erie County; Monroe County; Niagara County; Counties in Ohio: Clark County; Cuyahoga County; Defiance County; Lucas County; Montgomery County; Trumbull County; Counties in Tennessee: Maury County; Williamson County; Tarrant County, Texas Expand all

 Location of residency: United StatesView website Save Need help writing this grant?

 General Motors is committed to fostering smart, safe and sustainable communities around the world.
-Our social investments promote economic growth through STEM (science, technology, engineering and math) education, vehicle and road safety and community vitality.
+Our social investments promote economic growth through STEM education, vehicle and road safety and community development.